 A young Oregonian believes that he can create a uniquely American form of the Japanese bonsai tree.
 And he is literally betting the farm on the idea that if he builds it, they will come.

-In a small, indigenous Mexican community in the mountains of Michoacán, a band of determined women led the overthrow of a criminal cartel.
-Their victory gave the town a new sense of purpose by reviving its traditional livelihood, its capacity for self-government, and its communal spirit.
+In the mountains of Michoacán, Mexico, a band of determined indigenous women led the overthrow of a criminal cartel.
+Their victory revived the town’s traditional livelihood, and ushered in a model form of self-government.

 Since the 16th century, Cremona’s luthiers—including Stradivari himself—have been using an unusually resonant wood from Paneveggio, known as Italy’s “violin forest,” to handcraft the world’s finest string instruments.
 Then a 2018 storm decimated the forest.
 A band of experts in Cremona is now rallying to save this iconic tradition.
 A documentary short.